-The Canberra Office serves the engineering community in the ACT and surrounding areas and is led collaboratively by a Division Manager and a Division Committee comprising local volunteer members.
+The Canberra Division serves the engineering community in the ACT and surrounding areas and is led collaboratively by a Division Manager and a Division Committee comprising local volunteer members.

-- Supporting and initiating educational STEM programs and groups, engaging with careers advisors in high schools to broaden discussions around engineering, and shaping policy in the STEM area; contributing to the ACT’s energy policy; and, supporting the National Engineering Register.
+- engaging with careers advisors in high schools to broaden discussions around engineering, and shaping policy in the STEM area

-- Facilitating technical presentations, Continuous Professional Development (CPD) sessions and workshops.
+- facilitating technical presentations, professional development sessions and workshops

 Member Engagement Coordinator

 The functions of a Division Committee are to:

 - Provide leadership and direction to members in the Division.

 - Liaise with Colleges and technical societies in respect of Engineers Australia’s learned society functions.